 - Secondary instrument is piano until Proficiency 4 is achieved.
 Depending upon placement results, piano study may occur in classes, lessons, or a combination.
 If the requisite proficiency is achieved in fewer than 4 semesters, continued piano study or study on another instrument is required.
 Secondary study beyond 4 semesters requires an additional fee.
-Secondary instrument for pianists is organ, harpsichord, voice, or an orchestral instrument. - Students should have varied ensemble experience not necessarily limited to performance on the primary instrument. - Three credits per semester for 6 semesters. - Full-length recital of original compositions. - 6 Students exempted by ACT or SAT score must take the equivalent number of credit hours in liberal arts electives.
-Students testing into ENG 111 must take ENG 131 as well. - 7 A proficiency exam is administered to determine entry level of foreign language requirement.
-Students whose language requirement is reduced take the equivalent number of credit hours in liberal arts electives. - HPE 110W, Personal Wellness, and three .5-credit activity courses.
+Secondary instrument for pianists is organ, harpsichord, voice, or an orchestral instrument. - Students should have varied ensemble experience not necessarily limited to performance on the primary instrument. - Three credits per semester for 6 semesters. - Full-length recital of original compositions. - Students exempted by ACT or SAT score must take the equivalent number of credit hours in liberal arts electives.
+Students testing into ENG 111 must take ENG 131 as well. - A proficiency exam is administered to determine entry level of foreign language requirement.
+Students whose language requirement is reduced take the equivalent number of credit hours in liberal arts electives.